Seven questions to ask when choosing a recruitment company

 As your company grows, you’ll need to hire more staff – a prospect that may terrify you!
 Where do you find potential candidates?
 How do you choose the right CVs?
 What should you say in a job interview?
 And what documents do you need to produce for new employees to sign?

-Luckily there are professional recruitment agencies out there that can manage the entire process for you – helping you to find and hire the perfect person for your job.
+Luckily there are professional recruitment agencies out there such as Beacon Legal, a leading recruitment and career consultancy for the legal industry, that can manage the entire process for you – helping you to find and hire the perfect person for your job.

 Seven questions to ask when choosing a recruitment company

 But if you’ve never used a recruitment agency before, how can you know if they’re any good?
 And what kind of services should you ask them about?

 To help you choose the right recruitment agency for your business, here are seven questions you need to ask.

 1) How do you choose the best resumes?

 As you know, one of the most exhaustive parts of any recruitment process is going through hundreds of CVs or resumes.
 And choosing the best ones has become a form of art (especially as it’s easier than ever now to research the best resume practices).